Are you thinking about promoting one of your employees to become a manager at your agency? Be sure to read this article before you move forward!

-As in project management, managers need to think about assigning work to the “cheapest competent person.”
-That means if one of their employees can do something, the manager should probably be delegating instead of doing it him/herself.
+As in project management, managers need to think about assigning work to the “cheapest competent [available] person.”
+That means if one of their employees can do something, the manager should probably be delegating instead of doing it themselves.

 If you haven’t seen them formally delegate before, think about what they do when they’re overloaded.
 Do they ask for help or try to do it all themselves?

 7) Do they have emotional intelligence (EQ)?

 Good managers understand how their employees are feeling—including what employees may not be saying out loud.
 Remember, your employees have choices.

 When employees have problems outside of work and their manager isn’t supporting them—or doesn’t even notice there’s a problem—you risk developing an employee retention problem.

 Managers can improve emotional intelligence (EQ) over time, but it takes work if it’s not a natural strength.